 My view on voting and politics

 Therefore, my world view will come closer to reality if you do not vote.
 Are you sure you want this?
 Therefore, I recommend you look over my blog on political economy and decide if you support the same ideas that I do.
 If you do, exactly the same ideas, then and only then do suggest you vote.

 Voting is all about awareness

 My background is in economics, as I have a master’s degree in this subject.
 My wife has a master’s degree in political science.
-And believe it or not together we have pretty similar views.
-We’re married and we live I would consider a normal middle class life.
-The reason my blog is interesting is because its purpose is to raise awareness about specific political and economic issues which you personally can vote on.
+And believe it or not, together we have pretty similar views.
+We’re married and we live I would consider a normal middle-class life.
+The reason my blog is interesting is that its purpose is to raise awareness about specific political and economic issues which you personally can vote on.

-Perhaps I’m idealistic, but I believe this political process of elections, democracy and voting, this whole debate of the issues advances society and our civilization, even if we don’t come to agreement.
+Perhaps I’m idealistic, but I believe this political process of elections, democracy, and voting, this whole debate of the issues advances society and our civilization, even if we don’t come to an agreement.

 And therefore, it gets me back to my original point that is many people think why do I need to vote?
 My answer is because the process of exploring and thinking about the ideas involved in the current political process and our society will make you a better human being.
 It will make you more aware of others they share the country with, and different solutions for your own life.

 In conclusion, what I am saying is yes it does matter who is elected, but in a democracy, it’s more the process and the debate that advances the society more than the result of the election.
 This is because even politicians change their mind, and their direction once they are elected.